 Want to taste India ‘spicy food and buy some amazing quality of spices?
 Then Little India is your destination.
 There are a wide range of grocery stores and some Indian shops selling Indian items along with local cuisine.
 You will find a huge number of tourists here from different countries exploring the Indian food items.
 Don’t miss to try some Indian foods made by Indian chefs running top restaurants here.

-Suggested Read: 6 Easy Tips To Travel To Singapore On Budget In 2019
+Suggested Read: 6 Easy Tips To Travel To Singapore On Budget

 3. Temples And Churches